drivechain-project/drivechain.info/_posts/2018-09-24-usage-tour.md

-Up to date as of 24 Sept 2018.
+Up to date as of 25 Sept 2018.

 ## 1. Intro

 Here I present a visual guide.
 It assumes only very basic computer knowledge.

-We will:
+( But it does assume, for now, that you run Linux.
+Even if you run Mac/Windows, you can use Linux for free by downloading [VirtualBox](https://www.virtualbox.org/) and [Ubuntu](https://www.ubuntu.com/).
+You'll should make a virtual machine with about 20 GB of space and 4 GB of RAM. )

+In this guide, we will:

 * Send BTC from the mainchain to a sidechain.
 * Use the sidechain (send BTC from ourselves to ourselves).